Infrastructure audit

 A one-off audit describes yesterday's infrastructure.
 AI-built software moves fast: a new deployment target, an additional service or a moved secret changes the risk picture within days.
 An audit report that is four weeks old no longer covers that movement.

-That is why Veriploy adds ongoing oversight after the first audit.
-You get the infrastructure reviewed once (Snapshot or Baseline) and then keep it under ongoing technical oversight with Watch, Guard or Launch, instead of archiving the result in your inbox.
+That is why I add ongoing oversight after the first audit.
+You get the infrastructure reviewed once (Baseline) and then keep it under ongoing technical oversight with Oversight, Guard or Launch, instead of archiving the result in your inbox.

 That keeps the infrastructure picture current: backups and restore capability are kept in view, new services and changed access are flagged early, and before larger releases you get a human deployment audit with a judgement instead of an automated score.